 Exclusions from TLAC should be addressed according to the applicable resolution regime.
 In EU, TLAC should take into account the statutory bail- in regime which enables the bail-in of a broad scope of senior debts and leave the resolution authority flexibility to exclude some debts in resolution (for practical or systemic reasons, on a case by case basis).
-While we understand that the authorities may wish to ensure that the inclusion of senior debt will not give rise to successful legal challenge or compensations claims (section 23 of the Term Sheet), the current FSB drafting tends to take into account such senior debts only up to 2,5% of RWA.
-The FBF considers that in as far as the condition is fulfilled; the senior unsecured debt should be eligible to TLAC in full.
-The exemption should be available to the extent that where the resolution authority is satisfied that there is a reasonable prospect that it will be able to manage the allocation of losses in such a way that the likelihood of successful NCWOL is reduced.
+While we understand that the authorities may wish to ensure that the inclusion of senior debt will not give rise to successful legal challenge or compensations claims (last paragraph of section 13 of the Term Sheet), the current FSB drafting tends to take into account such senior debts only up to 2,5% of RWA.
+SG considers that as far as the condition is fulfilled, the senior unsecured debt should be eligible to TLAC in full.
+At the very least, should the final calibration be above 16% of RWA any additional percentage should be allowed to be fulfilled with senior debt.